elaramendes/hear-my-name/README.md

 4. Download the language model for Vosk:
    - Visit the official [Vosk Models](https://alphacephei.com/vosk/models) page and download the appropriate model for the desired language.
    - Extract the model into the project directory.

+5. Setup Instructions:
+   - Create a directory named `model` in the project root to store the Vosk model.
+   - In the project root directory, create a file named `text.txt` to receive real-time transcribed text.

 ## How to Use